charlesreid1/charlesreid1.github.io/pelican/content/five-letter-words-p1-familiar.md

 Category: Computer Science
 Tags: python, computer science, graphs, algorithms, art of computer programming, knuth, language

-_NOTE: This post uses Python 3.
+_NOTE: The code covered in this post uses Python 3.
 The scripts can be converted to Python 2 with minimal effort, but the author would encourage any user of Python 2 to "put on your big kid pants" and make the switch to Python 3.
 Let's all make this painful, drawn-out switch from Python 2 to Python 3 a thing of the past, shall we?_